 This curriculum has been designed for participants with all types of disabilities.
-However, facilitators should think carefully and consult with OPD members to determine the accessibility needs of participants and assess if members with similar disabilities/access needs would prefer to participate in a workshop with their peers or in a wider diversified disability group.
+However, facilitators should think carefully and consult with OPD members to determine the accessibility needs of participants, especially in a virtual setting, and assess if members with similar disabilities/ access needs would prefer to participate in a workshop with their peers or in a wider diversified disability group.
 For example, adaptations to the curriculum materials will be needed to ensure accessibility for deaf-blind participants.